The Repeater Roundabout will begin on November 11th, 2023 at 00:00, and end on November 12th, 2023 at 23:59, Pacific time.

 Can I arrange a contact beforehand ?

 Yes, skeds are perfectly okay !
 Arranging your QSO beforehand is perfectly fine.
+We have a Discord system that’s a great place to arrange a sked, or see who’s around to find you on a repeater.

-Can I use Echolink or Allstar ?
+Can I use Echolink, Allstar, or IRLP ?

 Will each repeater have a club member monitoring ?